-It is imperative that students work during our class work sessions.
-STUDENTS MUST SHARE THE EQUIPMENT AND WORK TOGETHER.
-MOST EQUIPMENT IS ON A FIRST COME, FIRST TO USE BASIS.
-Attending and using the time effectively to work on your assignments during such sessions is factored into the Attendance/ Commitment rubric (i.e. socialize during break).
-Failure to work in class periods will not only affect student's Attendance/ Commitment marks drastically, but will affect the success of their course assignments.
+- It is imperative that students work during our class work sessions. - STUDENTS MUST SHARE THE EQUIPMENT AND WORK TOGETHER.
+MOST EQUIPMENT IS ON A FIRST COME, FIRST TO USE BASIS. - The Letterpress and Screen Tables will be signed out hourly, usually 2-3 hour per day maximum. - Attending and using the time effectively to work on your assignments during such sessions is factored into the Attendance/ Commitment rubric (i.e. socialize during break). - Failure to work in class periods will not only affect student's Attendance/ Commitment marks drastically, but will affect the success of their course assignments.

-Print shop Access
+Print Shop Access

-The Print shop is open with access Monday to Friday 8:00 am to 10:00 pm except during VAS 3330 which meets 1:30 to 5:30 pm on Wednesday afternoons.
-The shop is open from 12:00 (noon) to 5:00 pm on Saturdays and Sundays.
-Students must work in these specified times and must work with a buddy for safety reasons.
-If you somehow manage to work in the print shop outside the scheduled hours, you may be asked by Campus Police to leave the premise or face trespassing charges.
+- The Print shop is open with access Monday to Friday 8:00 am to 10:00 pm except during VAS 3330 which meets 1:30 to 5:30 pm on Wednesday afternoons. - The shop is open from 12:00 (noon) to 5:00 pm on Saturdays and Sundays. - Students must work in these specified times and must work with a buddy for safety reasons. - If you somehow manage to work in the print shop outside the scheduled hours, you may be asked by Campus Police to leave the premise or face trespassing charges. - When the Print Shop Monitor asks you to start cleaning up to leave, listen and clean-up.